Spcman/getting-to-know-julia/_pages/what-is-ml.md

 ## Machine Learning in my business

-I recently stumbled on this talk by Andrew Ng.
-I did his brilliant course on Machine Learning a while ago.
-He explains how now may be the time to try out some use-cases in your own business.
+Aimed at business execs, Andrew Ng did this talk suggesting that now is the time for businesses to start looking at AI use-cases to gain competative advantage.
+I did Andrew's brilliant course on Machine Learning a while ago.

 {% include video id="j2nGxw8sKYU" provider="youtube" %}